dcarral/good-code/README.md

 # What is good code?
 Evaluating code quality

-This is a list of resources provided as companion material for the workshop [“What is good code?
-Evaluating code quality”](https://www.meetup.com/Software-Craftsmanship-Serbia/events/244400269/), delivered at:
+This is a list of resources provided as **companion material** for the workshop **“What is good code?
+Evaluating code quality”**, delivered at:

 - [SoCraTes Day Berlin 2017](https://www.meetup.com/Software-Craftsmanship-Berlin/events/241973901/) (10-07-2017)
 - [Software Craftsmanship Serbia](https://www.meetup.com/Software-Craftsmanship-Serbia/events/244400269/) (10-24-2017)